RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Theme set**

 The theme set to use.
-Defaults to rbsimple-DE which is shipped with the application.
+Defaults to slate-DE which is shipped with the application.
 There are two types of theme sets; the new type which was introduced with ES-DE v2.0 and legacy themes that are supported for backward compatibility with RetroPie EmulationStation.
 The use of legacy themes is however discouraged as their functionality is very limited.
 As well the backward compabitility will likely be removed at some point in the future.

 **Theme variant**